mcjamesloon/JamesloonAutoChromeGroupingExtension/README.md

 #### Welcome to Jamesloon's Auto Chrome Grouping Extension!
 * This chrome extension is designed to help users automate chrome tab groups by implementing automation around URL keys.
 #### This extension can be installed from the Chrome Web Store [HERE](https://chrome.google.com/webstore/detail/jamesloons-chrome-auto-ta/igklemkgobkjnlopmjjofelnediibmbh)
-> **Disclaimer:** This project is released *as is* and does not have any implied warenties or garentees of any kind.
-Please adhere to google's terms of use and all local laws.
+> **Disclaimer:** This project is released *as is* and does not have any implied warranties or guarantees of any kind.
+Please adhere to Google's terms of use and all local laws.

 # Table of Contents
 1. [Getting Started](#getting-started)